- 28-34 credits

 NURS 563: Evidence-Based Practice for Quality & Safety - 3 credits

 This course provides learners with a theoretical and practical foundation for identifying and critically appraising evidence from qualitative and quantitative research traditions.
 The emphasis is on the examination of the essential elements of evidence-based-practice, including the formulation of answerable questions to address quality improvement and safety in a variety of advance practice roles and the systematic search for research evidence that can be used to answer researchable questions.

-NURS 705: DNP Immersion - 1 credit
+NURS 705: Introduction to the DNP Role - 1 credit

 NURS 708: Inferential Statistics (if not taken within previous 5 years) - 3 credits

 The purpose of this course is to review statistical concepts such as descriptive statistics, probability distributions (binomial and normal), sampling distributions, inferences (point estimates and confidence intervals), hypotheses testing (one-sample tests, two-sample tests), Analysis of Variance (ANOVA), as well as simple linear regression and multiple regression analysis.
 The course emphasizes the application of statistical concepts to analyze research for best available evidence to support quality nursing practice.
 The course also provides students with hands-on experience in using statistical software (Mega Stat) to assist in making effective decisions.